-(A) Any sole proprietorship, partnership, cooperative association, corporation, limited liability company, or other business entity that owns and operates a grocery store or a pharmacy in a county served by a retail food delivery system may apply to the director for authorization in accordance with this rule.
-The director shall authorize a vendor by entering into a contract with an applicant that meets the criteria established under this rule.
+(A) The director shall authorize an applicant to be a vendor by entering into a contract with an applicant that meets the criteria established under this rule.
 The contract shall be for a term of no more than three years.
 Unless otherwise provided in this rule, the contract beginning date shall be consistent with paragraph (C) of this rule.
+Any sole proprietorship, partnership, cooperative association, corporation, limited liability company, or other business entity that owns and operates a grocery store may apply to the director for authorization in accordance with this rule.

 (B) To apply for a contract, an applicant or authorized representative of the applicant shall complete an application packet on forms prescribed by the director.
-It is the applicant's responsibility to obtain documentation of the director's timely receipt of the application.
+It is the applicant's responsibility to obtain documentation of the date of mailing of the application and/or of the director's timely receipt of the application.

 (1) A complete application must be postmarked or received by the director no fewer than ninety days before the contract beginning date, as set forth in paragraph (C) of this rule.
 Except as provided in paragraph (B)(2) of this rule, if any part of the application is postmarked or received by the director fewer than ninety days before the contract beginning date, as set forth in paragraph (C) of this rule, the application will be deemed incomplete and denied.

 (3) If the applicant does not own or operate the business at the location that the applicant is proposing to contract as a vendor at the time of application, the applicant may submit the application and include the address of the location and the estimated opening date.
 The director shall process the application to the extent possible and complete the processing of the application upon the opening of the location.
 Once the application has been fully processed, the director may contract with the applicant for the location provided that the applicant complies with all other requirements of the rule.
-The applicant may not transact and redeem food instruments until the director notifies the vendor that the location may begin accepting food instruments.
+The applicant may not transact or accept WIC nutrition card benefits until notified that the location is an authorized vendor .

-(4) Notwithstanding the application submission requirements set forth in paragraphs (B)(1) and (C) of this rule, the director may approve a contract under either of the two conditions set forth below.
-The contract beginning date shall be the date specified in paragraph (C) of this rule or the date the contract is signed by the director, whichever is later, and shall expire at midnight the day prior to the next contract beginning date specified in paragraph (C) of this rule.
+(4) Notwithstanding the application submission requirements set forth in paragraphs (B)(1) and (C) of this rule, the director may approve a contract under any of the three conditions set forth in this paragraph.
+The contract beginning date shall be the date the contract is signed by the director, and shall expire at eleven fifty-nine p.m. the day prior to the next contract beginning date specified in paragraph (C) of this rule.

-(a) A vendor in good standing with the WIC and food assistance programs may apply at any time to add a location to an existing contract within the same region if the proposed location is under the same tax identification number and the vendor has not been denied a WIC contract at that location within the previous twelve months.
+(a) A vendor in good standing with the WIC and food assistance programs may apply at any time to add a location to an existing contract if the proposed location is under the same tax identification number or primary entity and the vendor has not been denied a WIC contract at that location within the previous twelve months.

 (b) An applicant, who purchases or otherwise acquires a grocery store or pharmacy that is a current vendor location in good standing, may apply for a new WIC contract for that location provided that the application meets all other requirements of this rule and the director determines the purpose of the sale was not to circumvent a WIC sanction.

 (5) The director may accept applications for a contract to begin in one year increments from the contract beginning date specified in paragraph (C) of this rule for that region.
-Approved applications shall be referred to as pick-up contracts and shall expire at midnight the day prior to the next contract beginning date specified for that region.
-The completed application for a pick-up contract must be postmarked or received by the director no fewer than ninety days before the pick-up contract beginning date.
-Except as provided in paragraph (B)(2) of this rule, if any part of the application is postmarked or received by the director fewer than ninety days before the contract beginning date, the application will be deemed incomplete and denied.
+Approved applications shall be referred to as pick-up contracts and shall expire at eleven fifty-nine p.m. the day prior to the next contract beginning date specified for that region.

 (C) The regions and contract beginning dates shall be as follows:

-(D) The director shall enter into a contract with an applicant if the application was received timely, meets all of the following criteria and the addition of the location will not exceed the maximum locations for the county, as determined in accordance with paragraph (E) of this rule.
+(D) The director shall enter into a contract with an applicant if the application was received timely, meets all of the following criteria and the addition of the location will not exceed the maximum locations for the state, as determined in accordance with paragraph (E) of this rule:

 (1) The application contains truthful and accurate information and is signed by an authorized representative.
 The application shall include: